libmanuk/DOSPDFtkMerge/README.md

 First,

 1. Set up a working directory structure as outlined below.
-2. Move directories of source files to be merged in the input subdir.
+2. Move directories of source files to be merged into the 'input' subdir.

 If you want to merge a single set of files: